Onchocerca volvulus: Immune response

-Modulation by O. volvulus
+Modulation by Onchocerca volvulus

 Microfilariae can also modulate the immune system to avoid destruction.
 The complement system is used to enhance the effect of antibodies and phagocytic cells, which engulf and destroy other cells.
 Microfilariae block this pathway by cleaving C3b—an important protein in this process—to form iC3b. iC3b cannot go on to activate the next step in the pathway and allows microfilariae to remain in the body with little to no attack by the immune system.

 Endosymbiotic relationship with Wolbachia

-O. volvulus, along with most filarial nematodes, share an endosymbiotic relationship with the bacterium Wolbachia.
+Onchocerca volvulus, along with most filarial nematodes, share an endosymbiotic relationship with strains of the bacterium Wolbachia.
 In the absence of Wolbachia, larval development of O. volvulus is disrupted or ceased.
 These bacteria have been proposed to enhance the symptoms and severity of onchocerciasis by triggering inflammatory responses in the host.